-This course is fully online and therefore requires a computer and high-speed internet access, and access to e-Learning.
+This course is fully online and therefore requires a computer and high speed internet access, and access to e-Learning.
 Students are responsible for maintaining access to e-Learning.
-Please review the information on system setup for use of e-Learning (Links to an external site.)) and the <a href="minimum unimum unim
+Please review the information on system setup for use of e-LearningLinks to an external site. and the minimum UF computer requirementsLinks to an external site.